I'm talking about scooping your guitar tone.

 Am I making some sort of metaphorical association with an ice cream cone?
 Not really.
 Scooping your guitar tone simply means using extreme neglect on one tone range versus the others.
 In most cases, the mid range knob on a guitar amp is turned completely down to zero and the guitar tone suffers.

 I've played with a lot of beginning guitarists that just don't have the experience to get guitar tone without realizing that cutting one tone source completely out of the mix isn't the best solution.
-They usually cut out their mid range, and then their guitar gets lost in the white noise or underneath the bass during a tune.
+They usually cut out the

 Here's a few tips on how to get guitar tone for different kinds of tunes that you may play.
 These tips are NOT set in stone, but work for my particular preferences of where a guitar should be in a live mix on stage.